 Inverse of the probability that a guest draws randomly his/her name

-So if your number of guests is greater or equal to 4, you have around $0.63\%$ of chance, to have at least one guest who drew its name, that is a bit less than 2 out of 3 chances:
+So if the number of guests is greater than or equal to 4, you have around $0.63\%$ of chance, to have at least one guest who drew their name, that is a bit less than 2 out of 3 chances:

 \[p_{n\geq 4} \approx \dfrac{2}{3}\]

-More generally, the probability that a subset of size $n$ of a set $E$ of size $N$ contains at least 2 identical elements:
+More generally, the probability that a subset of size $n$ of a set $E$ of size $N$ contains at least two identical elements:

 \[g_n = 1 - \frac{N}{N}\,\frac{N-1}{N}\,\cdots\,\frac{N-n+1}{N} = 1 - \dfrac{N!}{(N-n)!}\,\dfrac{1}{N^n}\]